manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 The constructor is passed the **props** of the component as a parameter and can transmit them to its parent component \(mostly `React.Component` or `React.PureComponent`\) via `super(props)`.
 If omitted, `this.props` in the constructor would be undefined leading to unexpected bugs and behavior.

 In most cases today, it is not necessary anymore to declare the constructor.
 The Babel plugin **"Class properties"** can be used instead to implement instance methods as well as state as their own class properties.
-If it's not, the constructor is the place to define the initial state \(for example `this.state = { }`\) and bind the instance methods to their respective class instances with `.bind()` \(for example `this.handleClick = this.handleClick.bind(this)`\).
+If it is not, the constructor is the place to define the initial state \(for example `this.state = { }`\) and bind the instance methods to their respective class instances with `.bind()` \(for example `this.handleClick = this.handleClick.bind(this)`\).
 This is necessary as instance methods would otherwise lose their context within the component as their event listeners are used inside JSX and `this` would not point to the instance of the component anymore.

 #### `static getDerivedStateFromProps(nextProps, prevState)`

 The constructor is followed by the static `getDerivedStateFromProps()` method.
 As can be inferred from its name, this is a **static** method and as does not have access to the component instance via `this`.
-Its primary goal is to calculate the **next state** of the component based on the props it has been passed and its last state and is returned as an object.
+Its primary goal is to calculate the **next state** of the component based on the props it has been passed and its last state.
+It is returned as an object.
 If no changes need applied to the state, `null` is returned instead.
 The method's behavior is identical to that of `this.setState()` and only updates those parts of the state which are part of the returned object.
 Those properties are merged along with the **last state** into a **new state**.

 The method itself has been a controversial topic, succeeding the now **deprecated lifecycle method** `componentWillReceiveProps`.
 Other than the previous method, it does not have access to the component instance.
 The React core team has explained that the former can lead to unexpected behavior in asynchronous rendering of components and has thus marked it "unsafe".
 The same applies to `componentWillMount()` and `componentWillUpdate()`.
 While the term might be associated with security breaches, it actually means something a little different.
 Components using this lifecycle method could lead to bugs and other side effects after React version 17.